pdf-raku/PDF-Tags-raku/docs/index.md

 H | Heading | Nested section heading (not recommended) H1 - H6 | Heading1 - Heading6 | The title or heading of a section within the text content
-P | Paragraph | A distinct section of a piece of writing, usually dealing with a single theme L | List | A group of similar items that are related to each other.
+P | Paragraph | A distinct section of a piece of writing, usually dealing with a single theme L | LIST | A group of similar items that are related to each other.
 Should include optional Caption, and list items LI | ListItem | A Single list element.
 Should contain Lbl and/or LBody Lbl | Label | Bullet, number, or "dictionary headword" LBody | ListBody | Description of the item; may have nested lists or other blocks